 The path cuts through the line of trees - which are regularly cut back by our volunteers to keep the path open - and you have meadow on either side of you here as you approach the car park.
-This is one of the spots where our Volunteering Project Officer David gives training courses in the use of scythes for traditional meadow management - sometimes the old ways really are the best!
+This is one of the spots where our Nature Ninjas took part in training in the use of scythes for meadow management.
+Sometimes the old ways really are the best!

 You are back at the car park now.
 Take some time to reflect on your walk and think about all the things you've seen.
 Daily exposure to nature like this is vital for our health and wellbeing.
-On today's walk you'll have covered about a kilometre or about 1500 steps.
+On today's walk, you'll have covered about a kilometre or about 1500 steps.
 It doesn't sound that far but St Maurice's Pond shows that you can pack a lot of nature into a small space!